 - Repeat the process for your other two cans so you have three sets of fabric and fleece that look similar to the photo below.

-- From the fabric for the fabric embellishment (French Script in our sample), cut ONE 3½” x 36″ strip.
+- From the fabric for the optional flower embellishment (French Script in our sample), cut ONE 3½” x 36″ strip.

 At Your Sewing Machine & Ironing Board

 The instructions below are for one can; the process is the same for the other sizes.

 - Find the fusible fleece rectangle and one matching fabric rectangle.
 Following manufacturer’s instructions, fuse the fleece to the wrong side of the fabric.

 - If possible, insert a quilting bar attachment to your standard presser foot and adjust the position to fall 1″ from the needle drop.